tharun983/AI_Powered_PDF_QA_WebApp/README.md

   <b>Figure 2: Add comments</b>
 </p>

-And ofcourse I can't say this is a fully functioning model project, because I didnt know how to make the username people to make comments, but if i got this job, I would like to work on these type of projects.
+And ofcourse I can't say this is a fully functioning model project, because I didnt know how to make the username people to make comments, but if i get this job, I would like to work on these type of projects.